SeqBench

 Deciding whether a mismatch is real

 Once aligned, you'll almost never get a perfect match across the whole usable region, and that's expected.
 What matters is where the mismatch sits.
-A single mismatched base that falls inside the low-quality first 15-20 bases, in the degraded tail, or on a peak that was ambiguous or poorly separated to begin with is more likely a sequencing error than biology.
+A single mismatched base that falls inside the low-quality first 20-35 bases, in the degraded tail, or on a peak that was ambiguous or poorly separated to begin with is more likely a sequencing error than biology.
 A mismatch sitting in the middle of a clean, high-quality, unambiguous stretch of trace — well-separated peaks on both sides — is much more likely to be a genuine change in your clone and worth following up with a repeat read or a second primer.

 Where SeqBench fits in

-Doing this by eye, base by base, across an 800-1000 base read is slow and easy to get wrong.
+Doing this by eye, base by base, across a 700-900 base read is slow and easy to get wrong.
 Sanger vs Reference takes your Sanger read and your expected reference sequence, aligns them end-to-end, and returns a pass / needs-review verification report with every mismatch and indel, so you can jump straight to the positions that matter instead of scanning the whole trace manually.
 If you want to look at the raw peaks first — the colors, the quality track, the double peaks — open the .ab1/.abi file in the Sanger Trace Viewer.
 And if what you're really checking is a specific set of expected edits (a substitution, an inserted tag, a deletion) rather than a general comparison, the Variant Comparator will align query to reference and list out the substitutions, insertions and deletions with their effects.

 Frequently asked questions